Generally, there are three basic coffee brewing methods: espresso, drip, and immersion. Espresso and immersion are pretty straightforward.

 - Use the right grind size for the type of filter that you are using.
 Buying a good coffee grinder and grinding your own coffee can improve the taste of your coffee as you can grind a small amount and adjust the grind size to suit your choice of intensity and flavor.

 - Brew with filtered water.
-See this post where I explain the importance of a water filter and how water affects your coffee.
+See this in-depth post that explains the importance of a water filter and how water affects your coffee.

 - Clean and maintain your coffee maker.
 Although most coffee makers do not mention this in their manuals, a water-only flushing cycle after brewing or at the close of business, especially after making large amounts of coffee removes coffee oil residues.
 These oils are likely to cause a funky taste if they sit there over time.
 Also regularly clean the carafe.
 Run a consistent descaling schedule, for example, every 60 days.